Wild Whey Protein nutrition and herpes management guide

 About Wild Whey Protein

 Wild Whey Protein is a high-quality protein supplement sourced from grass-fed cows that graze year-round on organic pastures.
-Itβs made directly from raw milk rather than from whey that is a byproduct of the cheese-making process.
+It’s made directly from raw milk rather than from whey that is a byproduct of the cheese-making process.

 Wild Whey Protein is praised for its taste and its ability to boost immunity and muscle recovery.
-Itβs a non-denatured native whey protein, preserving as much beneficial nutrition as possible.
+It’s a non-denatured native whey protein, preserving as much beneficial nutrition as possible.
 It contains nearly four times as much lysine as arginine, which is ideal for those who are trying to lower their arginine consumption.

 Lysine Considerations

-Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.
+Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

-Lysine operates by working against the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk and cheese, fish, meat, and poultry.
+Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
+Lysine can only be obtained through diet, and can be found in multiple high in protein foods like dairy, fish, eggs, meat, and poultry.

 This protein powder is rich in lysine, which is important for muscle growth and recovery.
-Lysine is an essential amino acid that your body canβt produce on its own, so you need to get it through the food you eat.
+Lysine is an essential amino acid that your body can’t produce on its own, so you need to get it through the food you eat.

 Arginine Considerations